jaison5/IEEE-AIoT/README.md

 ---

-## 🤝 Collaborating
+## 🤝 Collaboration
-Collaborating are welcome!
+Collaboration is welcome!
 You can:

-Submit pull requests
+- Submit pull requests

-Report issues
+- Report issues

-Suggest improvements
+- Suggest improvements

 ---